VeinSyct/Electronic-Cash/README.md

 ## Electronic Cash Development History

-The E-Cash is a descendant of several earlier electronic cash versions, originating from the PICF84MT13 prototype developed in 2003 at AMA Computer College, Cagayan de Oro.
-This version used the microcontroller PIC16F84, powered by a lithium battery to retain RAM data memory and transfer electronic cash data via single wire, LED LDR and IR transmitter receiver using UART ASM routines.
-Its source code was written entirely in Assembly language.
+The **E-Cash** system is a descendant of several early electronic cash prototypes, originating from the **PICF84MT13** prototype developed in 2003 at AMA Computer College, Cagayan de Oro.
+This prototype utilized a **PIC16F84** microcontroller, powered by a lithium battery to preserve RAM data memory, and transferred electronic cash data through a single-wire interface, as well as LED-LDR and IR transmitter-receiver communication channels using UART assembly routines.
+Its firmware was written entirely in Assembly language.

 ![picinf84mt13](https://github.com/user-attachments/assets/45bd1abf-69a3-4b94-9928-999f9afd32cf)